- Bachelor of Arts | Bachelor of Communication & Media

 - Alongside practical experience, UOW's Bachelor of Communications and Media degree is also strongly grounded in theory.
 Build your career on strong foundations of theoretical, analytical, ethical and practical understanding.

-- Whether it's through our Bachelor of Communication and Media Studies or Bachelor of Journalism, our degrees are relevant, current and internationally focused.
+- Whether it's through our Bachelor of Communication and Media or Bachelor of Journalism, our degrees are relevant, current and internationally focused.
 We keep you in touch with the global communications landscape to ensure you can secure the career you want.

 - UOW has specialist equipment and teaching spaces for each discipline, including contemporary computer labs, recording rooms, radio studio and a Digital Media Centre at our Innovation Campus.